iplitharas/hash_tag/readme.md

 - create a new env or use the tags_env and install the requirements. python 3.6 and above
 >1. python -m pip install --upgrade pip
->3. python -m venv env_name
+>2. python -m venv env_name
->4. or source tags_env/bin/activate
->5. pip install -r requirements.txt
+>3. pip install -r requirements.txt

 ## Running the tests
 > python -m unittest tests/test_name